FountainExponential/web/README.md

 ## Fountain Exponential technical details
 ### Fountain
+Fountain most important feature is the character labeled dialog, so well known in the writing forms of screenplay, stageplay, teleplay and radioplay.
+Some interactive fiction formats mimic the labeling, but do so by adding the character in front of the line followed by a colon and then the spoken text.
+Fountains way of having the characters name in the line before the dialog is easier to read, but a bit more verbose.
+Optionally the character can be prefixed with an @ sign for clarity.
+Dialog ends with an empty line, but dialog may continue if 2 spaces are put in the empty line.
+This is exactly like the Fountain specification, but it is important to repeat here.

 Fountain has support for screenplay specific things like Act, Sequence and Scene.
 These are spans of time.
 An Act is a defined part of the story structure.
 A Sequence, is contained in an Act and had to do with the reals of film being switched, but is now multiple scenes.
 A Scene is a span of time on a specific location, possibly with sub locations.
 These spans of time are similar to methods or functions in a programming language, because once they get called, some action gets performed.

 #### Moments